- Introduction

 You need to assign the required permissions to the database user to access the different MongoDB Atlas databases.

 To do this, you can create a custom role and assign it to the database user.
-Or, you can directly provide built-in MongoDB roles to the database user.
+Or, you can provide pre-defined MongoDB roles to the database user.

 To create a custom role: